ctyeong/BeyondTracking/README.md

 We assume:

-1. a state detector has been trained with IO-GEN to be saved as `./Model_Example_Grad_CAM/cls.h5` by following [this instruction](https://github.com/ctyeong/IO-GEN#training).
+1. A state detector has been trained with IO-GEN to be saved as a file by following [this instruction](https://github.com/ctyeong/IO-GEN#training).
     - You can find an example model at `./Model_Example_Grad_CAM/cls.h5`, which was trained to take *m=2* pairs of x,y optical flows per input.

-2. *n+1* RGB frames and *2n* pairs of x,y optical flows are in `./Input_Examples_Grad_CAM/xx`.
+2. *n+1* RGB frames and *2n* pairs of x,y optical flows are in the same directory.
     - As examples, We provide 14 folders under `./Input_Examples_Grad_CAM`, where each folder contains 10 RGB frames and 18 x- and y-axis optical flows respectively.
-For example, under `./Input_Examples_Grad_CAM/26*, there are such files as:
+For example, under `./Input_Examples_Grad_CAM/26`, there are such files as:

     ```
     rgb-00.jpg, rgb-01.jpg, ..., rgb-09.jpg,